michel1991/ocp-java-11/annotations/README.md

 The @FunctionalInterface marker annotation is used to document that an interface is a valid functional interface that contains exactly one abstract method, making option B correct.
 It is also useful in determining whether an interface is a valid functional interface, as the compiler will report an error if used incorrectly, making option E correct.
 The compiler can detect whether an interface is a functional interface even without the annotation, making options A and C incorrect.

+# Which annotations require a value to be applied to a declaration?
+(Choose all that apply.)
+A. @Retention
+B. @Documented
+C. @FunctionalInterface
+D. @SafeVarargs
+E. @Repeatable
+F. @Deprecated
+G. @SuppressWarnings
+@Documented, @FunctionalInterface, and @SafeVarargs are marker annotations and do not take any values.
+On the other hand, @Retention requires a RetentionPolicy value, making option A correct.
+Likewise, @Repeatable requires a containing annotation type, and @SuppressWarnings requires a String[] value, making options E and G correct, respectively.
+Finally, option F is incorrect.
+While @Deprecated may take a since() String value or forRemoval() boolean value, both are optional.